Kaukauna, Wisconsin: Economy

 The city has diverse industrial and manufacturing businesses, including the Oscar Thilmany Paper Mill, constructed in 1883.
 The name dropped off the mill when it was purchased by HammerMill in 1969, which was in turn bought by International Paper in 1986.

 In 2005, New York-based equity firm Kohlberg & Company bought the mill, changed the name back to Thilmany, and created a company of the same name.
 It is now owned by KPS Capital Partners, and was renamed Expera Specialty Solutions in 2013.
 In 2018, it was sold to Ahlstrom-Munksjo.

 Kaukauna cheese, once made in the city, is now manufactured by the Bel/Kaukauna corporation in the neighboring village of Little Chute.

 Education

 Kaukauna is served by the Kaukauna Area School District, whose enrollment totals almost 4,000 students between kindergarten and 12th grade.
-There are four public elementary schools, one middle school, and Kaukauna High School.
-Two parochial schools for children through the eighth grade exist in Kaukauna St. Ignatius Catholic school and Trinity Lutheran School.
+There are four public elementary schools: one middle school, and Kaukauna High School.
+Two parochial schools for children through the eighth grade exist in Kaukauna: St. Ignatius Catholic school and Trinity Lutheran School.
+One parochial high school exists in Kaukauna, affiliated with St Ignatius Catholic school: St Ignatius Chesterton Academy.